usnistgov/fipy/en/ai_policy/_sources/AI_POLICY.rst.txt

 This policy applies to:

 - Code, whether or not via pull request,
-- Documentation.
+- Documentation,
 - Issues,
 - Discussions,
-- Comments and feedback on pull requests, issues, or discussions.
+- Comments and feedback on any of the above.

 tl;dr
 -----